Vegan diets are growing in popularity for health and environmental reasons.

 Results: Those in the vegan group lost an average of 10.8 pounds (4.9 kg) after 1 year, compared to 4 pounds (1.8 kg) in the NCEP group.

 Over the next year, both groups regained some weight.
 After 2 years, the weight loss was 6.8 pounds (3.1 kg) in the vegan group and 1.8 pounds (0.8 kg) in the NCEP group.

 Regardless of the diet assignment, the women who received group support sessions lost more weight than those who didn’t receive them.

-All participants were also provided an initial one-on-one session with a registered dietitian and attended weekly nutrition group meetings for the duration of the study.Results: Both groups reduced calorie intakes by approximately 400 calories per day, despite only the ADA group being instructed to do so.
+All participants also had an initial one-on-one session with a registered dietitian and attended weekly nutrition group meetings throughout the study.

 Participants following the vegan diet doubled their fiber intake, whereas the amount of fiber consumed by those in the ADA group remained the same.